PycraftDeveloper/PMMA/repo/BuildGuides/linux.md

 ## Linux Build Guide

 Welcome to the Linux build guide!
+This build guide is intended for users of PMMA 5 or later, but for users of PMMA 4 or older only do steps 2 and 7.

 Before we begin, you will need admin privileges to do this.
-Lets begin:

 ### Step 1: Pre-requisites